tracy-o/learning-day/docs/threat-analysis.md

 ##### Mitigation
 - [X] Aggressive Belfrage scaling policy.
-- [ ] Protect Belfrage with an internal BBC certificate.
+- [ ] Protect Belfrage with an internal BBC certificate on the network load balancer.

 ##### DREAD
 ```